TheRealDjElite/TheRealDjElite/README.md

 ## 🗣️ Recommendations

-Full testimonials from colleagues and supervisors at Deloitte, Hawaii DHS, and beyond:
+Full testimonials from colleagues and supervisors:
 [linkedin.com/in/JoeNetherland](https://linkedin.com/in/JoeNetherland)

 ## 🧰 Tools and Skills